whitemike889/atom-plugin/docs/README.md

 ### Install

 You can install the Atom plugin from Kite directly.
-You can also install the plugin by searching for kite in the package manager or by running `apm install kite` in your terminal.
+You can also install the plugin by searching for "Kite" in the package manager or by running `apm install kite` in your terminal.

 ### Startup